RohitBandaru/rohitbandaru.github.io/_posts/2024-10-06-Self-Supervision-from-Videos.md

 3D-ResNets are used instead of 2D-ResNets.

 This is a natural extension of CNNs to handle video that treats time as a third dimension.
-This architecture obtains a fixed size representation from a fixed number of frames of a certain resolution.
+This architecture obtains a fixed-size representation from a fixed number of frames of a certain resolution.

 ### 2) Spatiotemporal data augmentations

-In addition to the stand image data augmentations used in other contrastive SSL methods (color jittering, cropping, etc), they authors add spatial and temporal augmentations.
+In addition to the standard image data augmentations used in other contrastive SSL methods (color jittering, cropping, etc.), the authors add spatial and temporal augmentations.
 These are designed specifically for videos.
 It is important to carefully design the data augmentations used for videos.
-If the augmentations are too aggressive the representations will be invariant to useful information.
+If the augmentations are too aggressive, the representations will be invariant to useful information.
 If the augmentations are too weak, the representations may learn trivial solutions.

 **Temporal Augmentations**

 The temporal interval is sampled first.
 This interval is the time difference between the two augmentations.
-Smaller intervals have more probability which is desired because temporally distant augmentations might be too far apart.
-We want the content of the two augmentation to be the same.
+Smaller intervals have more probability, which is desired because temporally distant augmentations might be too far apart.
+We want the content of the two augmentations to be the same.
 The further apart in the video they are, the less likely this is.

 **Spatial Augmentations**

-Apply spatial augmentations to each frame independently has the disadvantage of destroying motion between frames.
-Is each frame is randomly cropped, the objects will randomly move around frame to frame.
+Applying spatial augmentations to each frame independently has the disadvantage of destroying motion between frames.
+If each frame is randomly cropped, the objects will randomly move around frame to frame.
 We want to preserve the consistency between frames.
-The solution to this is to sample a frame level augmentation once per video clip, and apply the same transformation to each frame.
+The solution to this is to sample a frame-level augmentation once per video clip and apply the same transformation to each frame.
 If each frame is cropped to exactly the same pixels, the motion will be perfectly preserved.
-For contrastive learning we use data augmentations to make negative examples more different.
+For contrastive learning, we use data augmentations to make negative examples more different.
 We want two video clips to be different, but there is no need to make the frames of a single clip different from each other.

-This paper is a great example on how image SSL techniques can be extended to videos.
+This paper is a great example of how image SSL techniques can be extended to videos.
 It just requires different model architectures and data sampling / augmentation techniques.
-There are some gaps to this approach.
+There are some gaps to this approach:

-1. It can only produce representations for fixed size video clips.
-The resulting model can’t be used for downstream image tasks.
+1. It can only produce representations for fixed-size video clips.
+The resulting model can't be used for downstream image tasks.
-2. Temporal data augmentations can still destroy some temporal information in the video, especially fine grained details.
+2. Temporal data augmentations can still destroy some temporal information in the video, especially fine-grained details.
-3. Spatial data augmentations such as cropping are required and be used to learn unwanted spatial invariances.
+3. Spatial data augmentations such as cropping are required and can be used to learn unwanted spatial invariances.

 # Learning Image Representations from Video